mvhenderson/dotfiles/README.md

 * Load Solorized colors into default profile
 * Setup hotkey window to use ⌥-Space
 * Change the selection color to base2 (alt light background)

+### Encrypted Cloud

+Create an encrypted directory for sync to a cloud service like Dropbox.
+This will encrypt files before uploading.
+See the links in `./bin/private-cloud` for more detail.

+* Create directory `~/Private`
+* Add `encfs` to keychain
+    - Open Keychain Access.app
+    - Add item named `encfs` with account `encfs`
+    - Add password for encrypted folder
+* `login-add ~/.dotfiles/login/dropbox-private.app true`

 ### Misc